DZimo/tinyLanguageParser/README.md

 you will get the results either in run prompt or log.txt if it is a valid you get the constructed AST in both JSON format and BMP format for image representation otherwise in case it is an invalid program then you get the error.

-In case you want to run Tests you must first read how i'm handling tests, then just compile the code and run it.
+In case you want to run Tests you must first read how I'm handling tests, then just compile the code and run it.
-Basically the tests are methods that have try catch inside and you must expect the resulting output ( string error ) to see if it passes or no.
+Basically the tests are methods that have try catch inside, and you must expect the resulting output ( string error ) to see if it passes or no.

+# BUFFER OVERFLOW
+I assumed that program D is not valid as we have a buffer overflow, we try to access the 10th element and assign it which does not exist as we start from 0, we already have return 0 and i<0, so we have to assume that 0 is present as digit, and we start from 0.

 # HOW IT WORKS ?
 I wrote a Lexer and Parser from scratch depending on the provided EBNF grammar for this Tiny Programming Language.